Marquette Players to Watch Against Vermont - First Round

 Top Marquette Players to Watch vs. Vermont - First Round

-The NCAA tournament at Nationwide Arena on Friday features a first-round matchup that pits the Marquette Golden Eagles (28-6) against the Vermont Catamounts (23-10) at 2:45 PM ET.
-The Golden Eagles' Tyler Kolek and the Catamounts' Robin Duncan are two players to watch in this contest.
+The NCAA tournament at Nationwide Arena on Friday includes a first-round matchup that pits the Marquette Golden Eagles (28-6) against the Vermont Catamounts (23-10) at 2:45 PM ET.
+The Golden Eagles' Tyler Kolek and the Catamounts' Robin Duncan are two players to watch in this game.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.